-20 years ago I embarked on what was at the time the biggest assignment of the infancy of Channel 3 career.
+25 years ago I embarked on what was at the time the biggest assignment of the infancy of my Channel 3 career.
 Terrorists had attacked the World Trade Center, killing six people and injuring a thousand others.
 It was a shocking event to Americans, although in retrospect, it paled in comparison to what would happen at this very spot after the turn of the century.

 Eight years later, I was back.

-This Sunday in our Face the State flashback, you will see one of our several reports from the scene of the first attack on the World Trade Center.
+Sunday in our Face the State flashback, we aired one of our several reports from the scene of the first attack on the World Trade Center.
 In this report that aired March 1, 1993, I was inside the lobby, which was one chaotic scene as people returned to work for the first time since the attack.
 You’ll see Denise D’Ascenzo, and some people from our state who were there when it happened.

 Steve Fontana, who later became a state representative and is currently the deputy director of economic development for the city of New Haven, told he wasn’t afraid to go back inside the twin towers, saying “if they wanted to bring it down, they would have.”